Inventory Turnover Calculation in Shopify: Formula, Examples & Optimization Tips

 Ignoring Flash Sales and Seasonal Demand

-Flash sales can temporarily increase sales velocity and distort inventory trends.
+Flash sales can temporarily spike your sales velocity and misinterpret the bigger picture.

 Why Inventory Turnover Matters for Cash Flow